How to Start a Book Club in Fort Worth

 - A warm welcome message

 Send this via email and a Facebook event.
 Consider creating a simple flyer using Canva and posting it in local libraries, coffee shops, and community centers.
-Mention that newcomers are always welcome—many people hesitate to join because they fear being “behind” or not “smart enough.”
+Mention that newcomers are always welcomemany people hesitate to join because they fear being behind or not smart enough.
 Reassure them: book clubs are about conversation, not exams.

 Best Practices